tylernix/tylernix.me/_posts/using-webauthn-to-secure-your-digital-life.md

 ### How to set up a security key with Twitter
 1. Log in to your [Twitter](https://twitter.com) account from your browser.
-2. Click on More and choose Settings and Privacy.
+2. Click on More and choose `Settings and Privacy`.
 ![](/assets/blog/using-webauthn-to-secure-your-digital-life/twitter-01-settings.png)

-3. Select Security and account access and then Manage your accounts security.
+3. Select `Security and account access` and then `Manage your accounts security`.
 4. Select Two-factor authentication.
-5. Click the Security key check box.
+5. Click the `Security key` check box.
 ![](/assets/blog/using-webauthn-to-secure-your-digital-life/twitter-02-two-factor-authentication.png)

 6. Follow the instructions to register and verify your security key by touching it.